mahlonsmith/Arborist-SNMP/README.md

 If any process in the list is not found in the process table, the resource is set to a `down` state.

+A single property is set on the node, a "counts" key that contains the current number of running processes.

 Examples